bigeasy/cadence/diary.md

  * Trampolines are also vital, requiring me to otherwise think about the stack.
  * I've never used parallelism.
 Now that I need parallelism everywhere, I am not not turning to the buried and unqueued parallelism of Cadence.
 It goes.
- * We still have parallel operations, but they are heterogenous.
+ * We still have parallel operations, but they are heterogeneous.
 A catch block will take just an error.
 It will be called for each error, until the catch block throws an error, or an error is missed by the regular expression.
  * We remove arity and arrayed callbacks.
 We remove fixups, which are as easily